cwfietz/PrototypeCheckoutSystem-continued/ReadMe.md

 - At this time the first three menu items only allow the user to display.
 There is no option to edit yet.
 - The promotions are shown in json format.
 They are not read from a file but stored in a GenerateSeedPromotions() method.
 - There remain lots of opportunities to refactor.
+- For example, the receipt output has many hardcoded field widths and many of the tests are dependent on the receipt so many of the tests are fragile.
+A proper separation of the contents and the output widths would be much better.
+Also not using hard coded numbers in the LefPad() and RightPad() methods.

 ## Design choices:
 - Using Json files as there are prebuilt modules (in this case Newtonsoft.Json) for handling the serialization and deserialization of json to data structures.